Shalantor/Android-Mp3-Player/README.md

-# Android-Media-Player
+Android mp3 player

-A simple media player for Android
+A simple Android mp3 player, supporting screen orientation switching and implementing dynamic fragments for its user interface.